vrypan/bucket3/README.txt

 1. pip install bucket3

-2. mkdir myblog ; mkdir myblog/posts ; mkdir myblog/html
+2. mkdir myblog

-3. cd myblog; bucket3 --new-conf
+3. cd myblog; bucket3 init

-4. Edit conf.yaml or create a new one (see conf.yaml.example)
+4. Edit .bucket3/conf.yaml

-5. bucket3 --new posts/hellowworld.md
+5. cd posts; bucket3 new hello-world-1

-5. bucket3.py --conf=conf.yaml --skel --new-posts
+6. Edit the file generated, and add some text.

+7. bucket3 2html

 6. You should now have your whole blog under "html" (as defined in your conf file).